 “Scotch whisky” is whisky which is a distinctive product of Scotland, manufactured in Scotland in compliance with the laws of the United Kingdom regulating the manufacture of Scotch whisky for consumption in the United Kingdom: Provided, That if such product is a mixture of whiskies, such mixture is “blended Scotch whisky” (Scotch whisky—a blend).

-There are nearly identical standards of identity for Irish Whisky and Canadian Whisky, albeit from Ireland and Canada, naturally.
+There are nearly identical standards of identity for Irish whisky and Canadian whisky, albeit from Ireland and Canada, respectively.